Careers

 Track Requirements

-Any track in the concentration in Spanish and/or Portuguese Literature and Cultures requires a minimum of eight upper-division courses, at least five of which must be in the language of concentration.
-With the approval of the Director of Undergraduate Studies, up to three courses taken during a semester abroad may count towards the concentration if the student is pursuing Track 1 or Track 2.
-Up to two courses taken during a semester abroad may be counted towards the concentration if the student is pursuing Track 3 or Track 4.
+Any track in the major in Spanish and/or Portuguese Literature and Cultures requires a minimum of eight upper-division courses, at least five of which must be in the language of major.
+With the approval of the Director of Undergraduate Studies, up to three courses taken during a semester abroad may count towards the major if the student is pursuing Track 1 or Track 2.
+Up to two courses taken during a semester abroad may be counted towards the major if the student is pursuing Track 3 or Track 4.

 Junior Papers